Site Widget Extension Files and Code

 • An element.tsx file that contains the main code for the custom element that the site widget is built on.

-• An panel.tsx file that contains the code for your file.
+• An panel.tsx file that contains the code for your widget's settings panel.

 It is possible to create each of these files yourself, but we don't recommend it for a couple of reasons: